-Malawi’s HIV prevalence is one of the highest globally with 10.3% of the population living with HIV in 2014.
+Malawi’s HIV prevalence is one of the highest globally with approximately 10.3% of the population living with HIV.
 This disease has had a devastating impact on children and families.
-There are an estimated 790,000 orphans due to AIDS and the prevalence of HIV among children (0-14 years) was 10%, with 170,000 living with HIV.
+There are an estimated 790,000 orphans due to AIDS and the prevalence of HIV among children was 10%, with 170,000 living with HIV.

 Supporting the needs of orphans and other children made vulnerable by AIDS is a focus of the national HIV/AIDS response.
-However, a lack of resources prevents the roll-out of adequate support and services for these children.
+However, a lack of resources prevents the roll-out of sufficient services for these children.